Instructional scaffolding: Levels and types in the educational setting

-According to Saye and Brush, there are two levels of scaffolding: soft and hard (2002).
-An example of soft scaffolding in the classroom would be when a teacher circulates the room and converses with his or her students (Simon and Klein, 2007).
+According to Saye and Brush, there are two levels of scaffolding: soft and hard.
+An example of soft scaffolding in the classroom would be when a teacher circulates the room and converses with his or her students.
 The teacher may question their approach to a difficult problem and provide constructive feedback to the students.
 According to Van Lier, this type of scaffolding can also be referred to as contingent scaffolding.
-The type and amount of support needed is dependent on the needs of the students during the time of instruction (Van Lier, 1996).
-Unfortunately, applying scaffolding correctly and consistently can be difficult when the classroom is large and students have various needs (Gallagher, 1997).
+The type and amount of support needed is dependent on the needs of the students during the time of instruction.
+Unfortunately, applying scaffolding correctly and consistently can be difficult when the classroom is large and students have various needs.
 Scaffolding can be applied to a majority of the students, but the teacher is left with the responsibility to identify the need for additional scaffolding.

-In contrast with contingent or soft scaffolding, embedded or hard scaffolding is planned in advance to help students with a learning task that is known in advance to be difficult (Saye and Brush, 2002).
+In contrast with contingent or soft scaffolding, embedded or hard scaffolding is planned in advance to help students with a learning task that is known in advance to be difficult.
 For example, when students are discovering the formula for the Pythagorean Theorem in math class, the teacher may identify hints or cues to help the student reach an even higher level of thinking.
-In both situations, the idea of "expert scaffolding" is being implemented (Holton and Clarke, 2006): the teacher in the classroom is considered the expert and is responsible for providing scaffolding for the students.
+In both situations, the idea of "expert scaffolding" is being implemented: the teacher in the classroom is considered the expert and is responsible for providing scaffolding for the students.

 Reciprocal scaffolding, a method first coined by Holton and Thomas, is a method that involves a group of two or more collaboratively working together.
 In this situation, the group can learn from each other's experiences and knowledge.
-The scaffolding is shared by each member and changes constantly as the group works on a task (Holton and Clarke, 2006).
-According to Vygotsky, students develop higher-level thinking skills when scaffolding occurs with an adult expert or with a peer of higher capabilities (Stone, 1998).
-Conversely, Piaget believes that students discard their ideas when paired with an adult or student of more expertise (Piaget, 1928).
+The scaffolding is shared by each member and changes constantly as the group works on a task.
+According to Vygotsky, students develop higher-level thinking skills when scaffolding occurs with an adult expert or with a peer of higher capabilities.
+Conversely, Piaget believes that students discard their ideas when paired with an adult or student of more expertise.
 Instead, students should be paired with others who have different perspectives.
 Conflicts would then take place between students allowing them to think constructively at a higher level.

-Technical scaffolding is a newer approach in which computers replace the teachers as the experts or guides, and students can be guided with web links, online tutorials, or help pages (Yelland and Masters, 2007).
-Educational software can help students follow a clear structure and allows students to plan properly (Lai and Law, 2006).
+Technical scaffolding is a newer approach in which computers replace the teachers as the experts or guides, and students can be guided with web links, online tutorials, or help pages.
+Educational software can help students follow a clear structure and allows students to plan properly.